 However, that is more of a question of time than a real problem.
 VR technology is slowly but surely moving towards the mainstream.
 And judging from growing amount of content — at this point, it is more of a marketing challenge than anything else.
 There is a need to explain the technology and its capabilities, overcome a bad press and trend fatigue.

 We live in a strange moment of time.
 While users are at an all-time high of digital immersion, they are also at an all-time high in terms of exposure to incoming dangers.
-Cybersecurity is a sensitive issue in every industry.
+Cybersecurity and data privacy is a sensitive issue in every industry.
 Because of its novice state — it is especially critical for VR industry to come up with an effective solution.

 Stakes are high — a couple of high-profile hacks or cyber attacks can derail the entire industry and throw it back a decade or so in terms of audience acceptance and investors trust.